jpdarela/Reference_phosphorus_maps_pan-Amazon/RESULTS/README.md

 NETCDF4(HDF5) format.
 CRS=EPSG4326 (WGS84)

+The complete code, results and input data can be found [here](https://github.com/jpdarela/Reference_phosphorus_maps_pan-Amazon):

 The files are named as follows:

 _pform_AVG.nc4_ = Average of the maps predicted by the selected Random Forest models.